BonnyAD9/uamp/README.md

     Available options are: basic, i instance

 Instance actions:
-  pp  play-pause[=(play | pause)]
+  play-pause  pp[=(play|pause)]
-    play or pause, when without argument, toggle between the states playing and paused
+    Play or pause, when without argument, toggle between the states playing and paused.

-  vu  vol-up  volume-up[=<mul>]
+  volume-up  vol-up  vu[=f32]
-    increase the volume by the default amount, when mul is specified, multiply the volume increase by that number
+    Increase the volume by the default amount, when argument is present, multiply the volume increase with it.

-  vd  vol-down  volume-down[=<mul>]
+  volume-down  vol-down  vd[=f32]
-    decrease the volume by the default amount, when mul is specified, multiply the volume decrease by that number
+    Decrease the volume by the default amount, when argument is present, multiply the volume decrease with it.

-  ns  next-song[=<N>]
-    jump to the Nth next song in the playlist.
-By default, N is 1.

-  ps  prev-song  previous-song[=<N>]
-    jump to the Nth previous song in the playlist.
-By default, N is 1.
+  next-song  ns[=usize]
+    Jump to the next song, arguments specifies how much to jump (e.g. with argument '2' skips one song and plays the next).

+  previous-song  ps[=usize]
+    Jump to the previous song, arguments specifies how much to jump (e.g. with argument '2' skips the previous song and plays the second previous song).

-  v  vol  volume=<value>
+  volume  vol  v=f32
-    set the volume to the given value, value must be in range from 0 to 1
+    Set the volume to the given value.
+Value must be in range from 0 to 1

-  mute[=(true | false)]
+  mute[=bool]
-    mute/unmute, if the value is not specified, toggles between the states
+    Mute/Unmute, if the argument is not specified, toggles between the states

   load-songs
-    look for new songs
+    Look for new songs.

-  shuffle  shuffle-playlist
+  shuffle-playlist  shuffle
-    shuffles the current playlist
+    Shuffles the current playlist.

-  pj  playlist-jump=<index>
-    jumps to the given index in playlist, stops the playback if the index is out of range

-  x  exit  close
+  exit  close  x
-    exits the instance
+    Exits the instance
 ```

 ## How it looks
 The gui is in state: at least there is gui.
-It looks horrible but it has the necesary elements.
+It looks horrible but it has the
+necesary elements.
 ![image](https://github.com/BonnyAD9/uamp/assets/46282097/02ec639c-9e5d-4c51-b831-e35a668bf53b)

 ## How to get it
-To use the player you have to compile it yourself, but that shouldn't be any problem because all you need is `cargo`:
+To use the player you have to compile it yourself, but that shouldn't be any
+problem because all you need is `cargo`:
 ```
 cargo build -r
 ```
 the binary will be `./target/release/uamp`.
-It doesn't depend on any other files.
+It doesn't depend on any other
+files.

 ## Links
 - **Author:** [BonnyAD9](https://github.com/BonnyAD9)